Reviewed by: Eileen Bowden, MD, and Eric Crowell, MD, MPH

 The collaboration between UT Health Austin, the Dell Medical School, and The University of Texas at Austin brings together medical professionals, medical school learners, and researchers, who are all part of the integrated mission of transforming healthcare and redesigning the academic health environment to better serve society.
 This collaboration allows highly specialized providers who are at the forefront of the latest research, diagnostic, and technological developments to provide patients with an unparalleled quality of care.

-“I choose to specialize in uveitis and ocular immunology because it’s an underserved area of ophthalmology,” explains UT Health Austin ophthalmologist and Clinical Director of the Mitchel and Shannon Wong Eye Institute Eric Crowell, MD, MPH.
+“I chose to specialize in uveitis and ocular immunology because it’s an underserved area of ophthalmology,” explains UT Health Austin ophthalmologist and Clinical Director of the Mitchel and Shannon Wong Eye Institute Eric Crowell, MD, MPH.
 “There aren’t a lot of ophthalmologists that choose to practice within this subspecialty, which means this patient population isn’t necessarily getting the treatment that they always need.”

 Dr. Crowell completed a fellowship in uveitis and ocular inflammatory diseases at the Wilmer Eye Institute at Johns Hopkins, where he was awarded the Wilmer Fellow Teaching Award.
 Uveitis is a term used to describe a group of inflammatory diseases that damage the middle layer of tissue in the eye wall, or uvea.
 Uveitis specialists who treat uveitis also frequently manage other types of ocular inflammatory disease.
 Uveitis and ocular inflammatory diseases can lead to severe eye problems, including permanent vision loss.
 Early diagnosis and treatment by a uveitis specialist can help prevent complications and preserve your vision.